Resources and Media

 01/06

-VES participated in a test to determine how well ground sensor systems could measure temperatures on objects in flight at long distances.
+VES personnel participated in a test to determine how well ground sensor systems could measure temperatures on objects in flight at long distances.
 The expectation was that the measurements would not be within 20% of sensors onboard the object.
-This is an infrared image of the Space Shuttle in flight 94 kilometers away from the VES optical tracking system on the ground.
-Calibrated temperature measurements taken by VES were within 5% of those from thermocouples attached to the Shuttle.
+This is an infrared image of the Space Shuttle in flight 94 kilometers away from the optical tracking system on the ground.
+Calibrated temperature measurements taken by VES personnel were within 5% of those from thermocouples attached to the Shuttle.

 infrared Image of the Space Shuttle in flight showing strong areas of heat at the nose and edges of wings